Hogs Aren’t Going to Get Shoved Around, But Need to Win More

 "We have a lot of guys that don’t understand how hard it is to win in this league," Hogs coach Eric Musselman said later.
 "Sometimes there’s a learning experience.
 So right now it’s hard to win in the conference.
 It’s something new to a lot of guys."

-That early chippy play that got a Commodores' player thrown out of the game and Vandy coach Jerry Stackhouse blew a gasket, getting a technical.
+That early chippy play got a Commodores player thrown out of the game while causing Vandy coach Jerry Stackhouse to blow a gasket, resulting in a technical of his own.

-The Hogs' Anthony Black was right in the middle of it all and for a team that was getting pushed around and intimidated by some SEC teams, they were through with all of that.
+The Hogs' Anthony Black was right in the middle of it all, and for a team that was getting pushed around and intimidated by SEC teams, they were through with all of that.

-Some people don't care for that part of today's game where knocking down another one, dunking the ball and laughing at them, but it doesn't bother me.
-If you can do it, go for it ... but you better be ready if the other guy busts you in the mouth.
+Some people don't care for that part of today's game where players knock opponents to the floor while dunking on them before talking trash and laughing in their face, but it's not a big deal if a player can back it up.
+If you can do it, go for it, but you better be ready if the other guy busts you in the mouth.

-Spare me all of the blather about just helping him and all of that.
+Spare me the blather about just helping your opponent off the floor and all of that.
 If a player wants to do that, fine and dandy.

 Teams have to be physically and mentally tough.
 There is a reason they keep score and the goal is to win games.

-This team hasn't figured out that's ultimately more important to most fans, not piling up some highlights for NBA scouts.
-Ask the folks in Kentucky if they would give up all those high draft choices for some more championship trophies.
+This team hasn't figured out that's ultimately more important to Razorback fans, not piling up highlights for NBA scouts.
+Ask the folks in Kentucky if they would give up all those high draft choices for more championship trophies.

-This team that so much was expected because of the talent has plenty of highlight tape, but they haven't figured out how to translate that to wins.
+So much was expected of this team.
+The talent on this roster has plenty of highlight tape, but they haven't figured out how to translate that to wins.

 It's probably driving Musselman crazy.
 He may be living in the pool house by now.